 The student will continue to gain experience in clinic and non-traditional settings.
-Emphasis will be placed on time management, positive environmental practices and consolidation of skills.
+Emphasis will be place on time management, positive environmental practices and consolidation of skills.
 Students will be expected to assume responsibility for decisionmaking regarding client care, personal and professional growth.
-In addition, some placement agencies may require police background checks and additional immunization (i.e. flu shot).
+P- DENT3006 Dental Hygiene Clinical - Advanced and C- DENT2001 Professional Practice and Jurisprudence